Referendum Petitions, Fall 2021

 - Allow state and local election officials to continue to supplement the insufficient funds they receive by obtaining outside grants for voter registration and election administration.

 - Block proposed ten “ballot fraud countermeasures,” including bar and QR codes, which could violate the ballot secrecy guarantee of the AZ Constitution.

 Again, we hope to see you at the outdoor UUCP event at Grenada Park on Saturday, September 11, from 9:00-11:00 am.
-If you cannot attend that event, you can find another place to sign them at a location near you, or email us at firstname.lastname@example.org if you need someone to bring the petitions to you.
+If you cannot attend that event, you can email us at email@example.com if you need someone to bring the petitions to you.